 I would, first of all, like to introduce myself to you.
 My name is John Childress.
 I retired in January of 2010 after over 30 years of service with the NRCS at Dalhart, Texas.
 I worked designing pipelines, livestock and wildlife watering systems, and windbreaks.
 I worked with farmers and ranchers on conservation practices to control erosion and conserve water on their lands.
 I am familiar with USDA cost-share programs and the standards and specifications for practices that are cost shareable.
 I planned, wrote and administered cost-share program plans that benefited wildlife and livestock.

-For over 25 years, I have worked with the local chapter of Quail Unlimited, Texas Quail Coalition, and Tri-State Wildlife installing wildlife watering facilities and windbreak plantings on the Rita Blanca National Grasslands, Kiowa National Grasslands, and private lands.
-I have sold watering systems to people in Texas, New Mexico, Oklahoma, Kansas, Arizona, Utah, and South Dakota.
+For over 35 years, I have worked with the local chapter of Quail Unlimited, Texas Quail Coalition, and Tri-State Wildlife installing wildlife watering facilities and windbreak plantings on the Rita Blanca National Grasslands, Kiowa National Grasslands, and private lands.
+I have sold watering systems to people in Texas, New Mexico, Oklahoma, Kansas, Arizona, Utah, Wisconsin, and South Dakota.
 The systems on the grasslands were approved by the U.S. Forest Service.
+Some Of the private land installations were approved and costshared by the NRCS.

 I am a conservationist at heart.
 My daughter says that I was green before green was cool, but I am not an "environmentalist".
 I am an avid hunter.
 My love for wildlife goes beyond hunting.
-I enjoy watching animals in their native environs.
-I have not hunted quail for over 20 years, but continue to work to improve and develop habitat for them.
-I believe that every hunter should have a desire to help improve the habitat that the game they love needs to survive.
+I believe every hunter should have a desire to help improve the habitat that the game they love needs to survive.
 They need to give back to the game they love!

 The lightweight fiberglass construction of the Wildlife Watering Systems guzzler offers a simple and easy to assemble solution designed and built to last for decades of reliable service.
 The rough surface and slope of the drinking trough provide easy access to water for small game and birds.
 Wildlife Watering Systems (WWS) products meet the ASTM D4097 Standard and are approved by the NRCS for CSP (Conservation Security Program) and EQIP (Environmental Quality Incentive Program) applications, allowing you to use cost-share programs.
 Fiberglass construction will not rust or corrode, making it a low maintenance alternative of choice to landowners and wildlife managers.
 The drinking trough is connected to the storage tank by a 1” flexible hose.
 No float is needed.
 The gel coat finish on all exposed surfaces protects them from UV degradation of the fiberglass and extends the useful life of the systems.
 Other guzzlers do not offer this.
 Consult your local NRCS office for the size requirements for your area for cost share.
 I will gladly work with you on the needs for your project.